Eston: History

 The name Eston derives from the Old English ēasttūn meaning 'east settlement'.

 The land around Eston has been occupied since 2400 BC.
 The 1850 discovery of ironstone in Eston Hills by industrialist John Vaughan and mining engineer John Marley saw Eston develop from a small farming settlement in 1850 to a thriving mining town.
 Miners' cottages, although altered, can still be seen in parts of Eston.
 The mining history of Eston was the subject of A Century in Stone, which describes how the mines were responsible for making Teesside the iron and steel capital of the world.

 Excluding Ormesby, the wider area came under the former Eston Urban District from 1894 until 1968.
 This was a single civil parish with a district council which had the ability to gain a charter to be a town and become a municipal borough, but in this case it did not.
 The County Borough of Teesside was created in 1968.
 The town remains unparished.

 The Teesside steel industry that was started from these mines eventually produced the steel that built the Sydney Harbour Bridge.
 The mines have been closed since 1949, after 100 years of production.
 In 1967, the Teesside steel industry became part of the nationalised British Steel Corporation, which in turn became the Corus Group.
 The Middlesbrough area became the world's leading iron and steel producing capital initially due to the output of the Eston mines.

 Politics

-Eston is part of Redcar constituency and will represented by Labour and Co-operative parties MP Anna Turley in the House of Commons following the 2024 general election.
+Eston is part of Redcar constituency and is represented by Labour and Co-operative parties MP Anna Turley in the House of Commons following the 2024 general election.